aramis-lab/clinica/docs/IO.md

 Optional arguments:

-- `--modality` is a parameter that defines which modalities are converted.
+- `--modality` is a case-insensitive parameter that defines which modalities are converted.

-    !!! tip
+    !!! tip "How to use :"
-    If you want to convert FDG PET images (e.g. with `_trc-18FFDG` key/value in PET filename), use:
+        - If you want to convert T1w images only, do not use the option.

-    ```shell
-    clinica iotools center-nifti bids_directory new_bids_directory --modality "18ffdg_pet"
-    ```
+        - If you want to convert all types of pet, use `--modality pet` or `-m pet`
+        - If you want to convert 18FFDG_PET, use `-m 18ffdg_pet`

-    If you want to convert AV45 PET images and T1w:
+        - If you want to convert both pet and T1, use `-m T1 -m pet`

-    ```shell
-    clinica iotools center-nifti bids_directory new_bids_directory --modality "18fav45_pet t1w"
-    ```

-    To know if a NIfTI image must be centered, the algorithm checks the filenames of the NIfTI images.
-    For example, regarding the file `bids/sub-01/ses-M000/anat/sub-01_ses-M000_T1w.nii`:

-     - The filename is `sub-01_ses-M000_T1w.nii`.
-     - The algorithm tests (in a case insensitive way) if the string `18ffdg_pet` is in the filename: False.
-     - The algorithm tests (in a case insensitive way) if the string `t1w` is in the filename: True!
-     - The algorithm tests if the volume has its center at more than 50 mm (Euclidean distance) from the origin: True.
-     - This file will be centered by the algorithm.
+        Basically, the software searches for the modality key inside the filename.
 Understanding this, you can now center any modality you want!
-If your files are named following this pattern : `sub-X_ses-Y_magnitude1.nii.gz`, specify the modality as follows:`--modality "magnitude1"`.

 - `--center_all_files` is an option that forces Clinica to center all the files of the modalities selected with the `--modality` flag.